-During our recent visit to Canada, Toronto based chef ‘Fusion by T’ hosted an unforgettable Filipino inspired Banana leaf Tamil feast.
+During our visit to Canada in June 2019, Toronto based chef ‘Fusion by T’ hosted an unforgettable Banana leaf Tamil feast inspired by the traditional Filipino style of eating (with hands) known as Kamayan.

 What was originally meant to be a casual BBQ in the park for a few friends, similar to what he cooked up for us on a previous trip to Canada, spontaneously grew to become a Virundhu (Tamil word for feast) in the idyllic settings of a conservation area in Toronto.